 Horace (65-8 AD)

 Roman poet, who created the well-known Epicurean phrase "Carpe diem!" ("Enjoy the day" or freely translated "Take the time!").
-This comes from the four-volume work "Carmina" (greatly shortened): Live with reason, clarify the wine and limit distant hope for short duration!
+This comes from the four-volume work "Carmina" (heavily shortened): Live with reason, clarify the wine and limit distant hope for short duration!
 Enjoy the day, as gullible as possible towards the next!

 Ibn al-Faqih (10th century)